fknemi/fknemi/README.md

 ### I'm a Student and Developer!
 - I primarily work with Typescript and Python
-- Currently experimenting with C++ and diving into the world of Haskell and Scala.
 - I enjoy working on the web